RolyVy/Exquisite-Corpse-Vincent-Rolin/README.md

 At the gates of this festival Satan was awaiting.
 Tickets cost only one **Soul**.

 There was a strict door policy.
 It was definetely harder to get in than the Capitol.

+A zombie came, wanting to enter but had no soul left.
+He was thinking: "Mmh ...
+I only have one possibility".
+And so he called The Q-anon shaman to enforce the door!